cy-lee/cylee-notes/docs/storage.md

 ### Create single disk partiton(Linux filesystem)

-You cand list support types with following commands
+You can list all support file system types with following command:

 ```shell
  sgdisk -L